alvartaco/notification-docker-compose/readme.md

 1. Submission form.
 A simple form to send the message that contains 2 fields:

     • Category.
 List of available categories.

     • Message.
 Text area, confirm that the message is not empty.

 2. Log history.
 A list of all data records in the log, sorted from newest to oldest.
-They are the Notifications sent.
+They are the Sent Notifications.

 -----------------------------------------------------------------------------------------------